netscaler/cloud-native-getting-started/gcp/README.md

 To delete the entire deployment go to your cloud shell and run below commands to start the delete process

-1. >`This Step has to be used only if Automation script fails for you otheriwse go to next step`
+1. >`This Step has to be used only if Automation script fails before cloning the config-files for you otheriwse go to next step`

     ```cloudshell
     git clone https://github.com/citrix/example-cpx-vpx-for-kubernetes-2-tier-microservices.git